LOOSE-LIPS/loose-lips-2.0/src/routes/blog/katatonic-silentio-introvert-assault-bnc005/index.md

   - imported/katatonic-silentio-introvert-assault-bnc005/image1148.jpeg
 description: >-
   Bass-heavy dystopian Electro from Milan-based producer Katatonic Silentio, straight to the point!
-From Katatonic Silentio&#39;s Prisoner Of The Self EP on Bristol NormCore.
-Out 18.06.2020 on 12&quot; and digital &#8211; Pre-order: https://bristolnormcore.bandcamp.com/album/katatonic-silentio-prisoner-of-the-self https://soundcloud.com/bristolnormcorehttps://soundcloud.com/katatonicsilentio [...]Read More...
+From Katatonic Silentio;s Prisoner Of The Self EP on Bristol NormCore.
+Out 18.06.2020 on 12&quot; and digital ; Pre-order: https://bristolnormcore.bandcamp.com/album/katatonic-silentio-prisoner-of-the-self https://soundcloud.com/bristolnormcorehttps://soundcloud.com/katatonicsilentio [...]Read More...